 delete:

-The key at index i is removed using this procedure.
-MinHeap's deletion operation has an O(Logn) time complexity.
+The element at index i is eliminated through this process.
+The deletion operation in MinHeap has a time complexity of O(Logn).

 Features of a Binary Heap